+From: Haynes, Mark <

+Sent: 11 January 2017 12:45

+To: Boyce, Tracey

-From: Sent: To: Subject: Haynes, Mark < Person 11 January 2017 12:45 Boyce, Tracey FW: PATIENT Personal Information reducted by the USI
+Subject: FW: PATIENT Personal Information reduction by the USI

 As discussed below is correspondence between Dr Beckett, Martina Corrigan and me regarding a patient who had no letters from previous consultations.
 The letter Dr Beckett refers to stating that the patient was to have her non functioning kidney removed was an e-discharge from 15/10/15.
 She had been seen in OP on 7/9/15 and 7/12/15.